gabrielepaoletti/quakepro/README.md

 ## 📋 Documentation

-For a comprehensive guide on how to install, configure, and use this module, please refer to the [official documentation](https://quakepro.readthedocs.io/en/latest).
+For a comprehensive guide on how to install, configure, and use this module, please refer to the [QUAKEPRO official documentation](https://quakepro.readthedocs.io/en/latest).
 The documentation provides detailed instructions on setting up the module, as well as examples and best practices to help you get the most out of your experience.

 ## 🤝 Contributing